mozilla/addon-sdk/packages/addon-kit/docs/widget.md

     title bars, and error reporting.

   @prop id {string}
-    Mandatory string used to identify your widget in order to save its location.
+    Mandatory string used to identify your widget in order to save it's location when user customizes it in the browser.
-    This string has to be unique and must not be changed in time or users will lose their customizations.
+    This string has to be unique and must not be changed in time.

   @prop [content] {string}
     An optional string value containing the displayed content of the widget.